navin0312/Automation-with-Navin-Kumar-Demo/README.md

 -Opeining emailable report.html insde default TestOut folder

--In case of failed testcsript , can be seen inside run time folder created i.e. Screenshot at root lavel of project
+-In case of failed testcsript , It can be seen inside run time folder created i.e. Screenshot at root lavel of project

 **Future work as a part of enhancement**